Selling Your House Glossary

 Gazundering

 Often mixed up with its similarly strange sibling, Gazundering happens when a buyer chooses to lower their proposed offer just before contracts are exchanged.
-Although it may seem unfair, this is also a legal practise.
+Although it may seem unfair, this is also a legal practice.

 Ground Rent